Kazula Vargas: Ultimate Fighting Championship

 Vargas faced Rong Zhu at UFC 261 on April 24, 2021.
 He won the fight via unanimous decision.

 Vargas faced Paddy Pimblett on March 19, 2022, at UFC Fight Night 204.
 He lost the fight via rear-naked choke in round one.

-In May 2022, it was reported that Vargas was released from UFC.
+In May 2022, it was reported that Vargas was released from the UFC.

+LUX Fight League

+Vargas faced Alejandro Cerquera for the vacant LUX Lightweight Championship in the main event of LUX 047.
+He won the fight by technical knockout in the fourth round and became the new champion.